aboutcode-org/django-altcha/README.md

 **Django Altcha** is a Django library that provides easy integration of Altcha CAPTCHA into your Django forms, enhancing user verification with configurable options.

+By default, CAPTCHA validation operates in a **fully self-hosted mode**, **eliminating the need for external services** while ensuring privacy and control over the verification process.

 ## Installation

 1. **Install the package:**